C3S/collecting_society_docker/README.rst

     │   └── index.html                      # main index file of the built documentation
     │
-    ├── scripts/                            # scripts for common tasks │   ├── docs                            # builds the documentation
-    │   ├── install                         # installs docker (use with caution)
+    ├── scripts/                            # scripts for common tasks │   ├── docs                            # builds the documentation of the project │   ├── rebuild                         # rebuilds the database
-    │   ├── monitor                         # monitors containers
-    │   ├── ports                           # prints ports of services
-    │   ├── reset                           # resets the whole project (use with caution) │   ├── reset-db                        # rebuilds the database
-    │   ├── start                           # starts the services in a tmux session │   ├── test                            # runs the tests
-    │   ├── update                          # updates the files/folders/repos of the project
+    │   ├── test                            # runs the tests of the project │   └── update                          # updates the files/folders/repos of the project
-    │   └── config.py                       # config file for the update script
     │
     ├── services/                           # config files for docker services │   ├── build/                          # build environment for docker images